 Defining Test Cases to Validate the Code

-- Refer to the Coding question: test cases topic for more information on test cases.
+- Refer to the Defining Test Cases for Coding Questions article for more information on test cases.

-- Click Upload as .zip to upload multiple test cases.
+- Click on the Upload as .zip button to upload multiple test cases.

-- In the Upload Test Cases dialog box, click Choose File to upload a zip file that contains test cases from your local system.
+- In the Upload Test Cases dialog box, click on the Choose File button to upload a zip file that contains test cases from your local system.

-- Click Advanced Settings to add additional data source files or to enable the network access for the questions.
+- Click on the Advanced Settings option to add additional data source files or to enable network access for the questions.
 You can enable the network access by ticking the Enable network access for the question checkbox.

-- Click Upload Solution to add a solution for this problem to help candidates debug and see the expected output for their custom input.
+- Click on the Upload Solution button to add a solution for this problem to help candidates debug and see the expected output for their custom input.

-- Click Save Question to save the question and exit.
+- Click on the Save Question button to save the question and exit.

-- Alternatively, click Save & Add another to save this question and proceed to create another one.
+- Alternatively, click on the Save & Add another button to save this question and proceed to create another one.

 - The Questions you create are stored in the HackerRank Library under the “My Company questions” section.
 The Question type and the associated tags are indicated below every Question title as shown below.